How to Best Prepare Your Not-for-Profit for Uncertain Times?

 4. Embrace Strategic and Business Continuity Planning

 As part of what should be your regular strategic planning process, now is a good time to look closely at your programs and understand which have the most significant cost and which provide the highest returns.
 Perhaps it makes sense to temporarily pause high-cost programming to preserve cash for the time being.
 If you can do so without negatively impacting your brand, and if the communities you serve are ok with it, this is a quick way to reduce or reallocate costs to higher-need areas.
-Best practice is to get your controller to help you with some scenario planning so that you can make decisions having reviewed all the different options available to you.
+A best practice is to get your controller to help you with some scenario planning so that you can make decisions having reviewed all the options available.

 On top of strategic planning, now is probably a good time to think about organization continuity planning.
 If Covid taught us one thing, it’s that when the going gets rough, we must adapt and adjust.
-Continuity planning is identifying potential risks and developing a plan to ensure an organization can continue operating in the face of a disruptive event.
+Continuity planning identifies potential risks and develops a plan to ensure an organization can continue operating in the face of a disruptive event.
 Here are some important steps involved in continuity planning:

 • Conduct a risk assessment: The first step in continuity planning is to identify potential risks that could disrupt the organization's operations, like a decline in donations, a drop in funding, etc. A pandemic or a notable economic downturn comes to mind quickly.